open-contracting/infrastructure/docs/guidance/example.md

 The `contractingProcesses` array is used to provide information about each contracting process associated with the project, including summary information, a list of modifications and a list of OCDS releases.

-This example provides information about a contracting process for the design of the motorway upgrade, with one related document (a tender notice) and 2 related OCDS releases, one for the tender and one for the contract award.
+This example provides information about a contracting process for the design of the motorway upgrade, with one related document (a tender notice) and two related OCDS releases, one for the tender and one for the contract award.

 ```eval_rst